Thomas Rogers Kimball: Biography

 Born April 19, 1862, in Linwood, Cincinnati, Ohio, he moved to Omaha, Nebraska with his parents Thomas Lord Kimball and Mary Porter Rogers Kimball when he was nine.
 Kimball attended Central High School until 1878 when he enrolled at the University of Nebraska Latin School (former University of Nebraska–Lincoln prep school) for two years.
+Through connections with their father, older sister Frances Rodgers Kimball married American railroad officer George Ward Holdrege that same year.

 Next, Kimball went to Boston, where he worked with a private tutor for two years.
 He then entered the Massachusetts Institute of Technology to study architecture until 1887.
 He did not graduate but was later given an affiliation with the School of Architecture.
 Kimball continued at the Cowles Art School of Boston then moved to Paris where he spent a year studying art at L'Ecole des Beaux Arts under notable tutors such as Henri Harpingnies.
 Returning to Boston in 1888, Kimball along with Henry D. Bates established Technology Architectural Review, a publication of The Massachusetts Institute of Technology Architectural Society.
 As reported in the first issue, "The REVIEW - the first essay of its kind by architectural students in America - will aim to call attention to and emphasize the resources of classical architecture, and its usefulness as a basis for all design."
 The following year, Kimball married Annie Lydia McPhail in Boston.

 Walker and Kimball

 In 1891, Kimball formed an architectural firm with MIT instructor C. Howard Walker and architect Herbert Best.
 Best soon retired.
 Walker remained in Boston to run the office there; Kimball moved back to Omaha and opened an office.
 Both operated under the name Walker and Kimball.
 In 1892, Kimball was commissioned to design a public library building in Omaha.
 Although Kimball had been able to get the job through connections established by his father, railroad executive Thomas Lord Kimball, the younger Kimball was in fact well qualified for the work.
 He was also something of a curiosity in 1890s Omaha, since he had been educated in the East and had studied architecture both in the United States and in France.
 Kimball began attracting many high-profile projects in Omaha, including St. Philomena's Cathedral and the Burlington Train Station.
 In 1893, some of his architectural plans were shown in Chicago at the World Columbian Exposition.

+The firm was selected to design the Palace of Electricity at the Louisiana Purchase Exposition, informally known as the St. Louis World's Fair, an international exposition held in St. Louis, Missouri, United States, from April 30 to December 1, 1904.